October 11-19, 2020

 AM: Plantation Road (5 minutes from Canopy Tower)

-As we awaken to the roars of Mantled Howler Monkeys in the distance, breathe in the fresh air and make your way up to the observation deck at dawn.
-This is the best time of day to observe the canopy, not only for the beautiful sunrise but bird activity is at its peak.
-With warm coffee or tea in hand, we watch for Red-lored and Mealy parrots, Keel-billed Toucans, Black-cheeked Woodpeckers, Masked Tityras, Green Honeycreepers and dozens of other species of birds as they actively communicate and feed in the treetops.
+As we awaken to the roars of Mantled Howlers in the distance, breathe in the fresh air and make your way up to the observation deck at dawn.
+This is the best time of day to observe the canopy, both for the beautiful sunrise and for the bird activity.
+With warm coffee or tea in hand, we watch for Red-lored and Mealy Parrots, Keel-billed Toucans, Black-cheeked Woodpeckers, Masked Tityras, Green Honeycreepers, Green Shrike-Vireos and dozens of other species as they actively communicate and feed in the treetops.
 After breakfast, we board one of the Canopy Tower’s specialized nature-watching vehicles and head slowly down Semaphore Hill Road, scanning the understory of the forest for animals such as the Central American Agouti and White-nosed Coati.
 This morning we take an introductory walk along Plantation Road, one of the trails of Soberania National Park.
 The Canopy Tower is surrounded by 22,000 hectares of lowland tropical rainforest of Soberania National Park, adjacent to the Panama Canal and mighty Chagres River.
 It is the perfect setting for our first morning.
 Walking through the forest with its towering forest giants (Ceiba and Cuipo trees), we will spend the morning searching for animals from tiny leafcutter ants on the ground to large raptors in the treetops.
 Broad-billed Motmots, White-whiskered Puffbirds, Gartered Trogons, South American Common Toads, Northern Tamanduas and so much more can be found along this trail.
 The rainforest is so full of life!
 After our morning walk we return to the Canopy Tower in time for lunch.

 BREAKFAST AND LUNCH AT CANOPY TOWER.